Sleepwalkers (1992 film)

 Sleepwalkers (also known as Stephen King's Sleepwalkers) is a 1992 American horror film written by Stephen King and directed by Mick Garris.
 The film stars Brian Krause, Mädchen Amick and Alice Krige.
-The film revolves around the last two survivors of a vampiric shapeshifting species that feed on the life force of human female virgins.
-It was the first time King wrote a screenplay intended for the screen first, rather than adapting one of his already-existing novels or stories.
+The film revolves around the last two survivors of a vampiric feline shapeshifting species that feed on the life force of human female virgins.
+It was the first time King wrote a screenplay intended for the screen first, rather than adapting one of his novels or stories.